SamatarMumin/csci3055u-project-template/README.md

 ## About the tools

-> Java uses JVM (Java vitrual machine),  and also can be compiled to JavaScript source code or use the LLVM compiler infrastrucutre.
-As
-Well can use any of the Newer IDE including (Eclipse, Android studio , Intelij and Command Line).
+> Kotlin uses JVM (Java vitrual machine),  and also can be compiled to JavaScript source code or use the LLVM compiler infrastrucutre.
+As Well can use any of the Newer IDE including (Eclipse, Android studio , Intelij and Command Line).

 ## About the standard library